MSOE-Supermileage/daq-core/README.md

 * [Python2.7](https://docs.python.org/2/)

 #### Configuration ####
-* SDK Version 22 or later for android 5.0.1
+* SDK Version 21 or later for android 5.0.1
+* The android portion of the project is currently out of date.
+Deploy scripts are needed to be written to deploy to a clean install of raspbian, and code will need to be imported to github.
+* The Web Server Project is a windows application.
+The connection between the heads up display and the web server is not currenlty functional.